awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-autoscaling-triggers.md

 # Auto Scaling Triggers<a name="environments-cfg-autoscaling-triggers"></a>

 The Auto Scaling group in your Elastic Beanstalk environment uses two Amazon CloudWatch alarms to trigger scaling operations\.
-The default triggers scale when the average outbound network traffic from each instance is higher than 6 MiB or lower than 2 MiB over a period of five minutes\.
+The default triggers scale when the average outbound network traffic from each instance is higher than 6 MB or lower than 2 MB over a period of five minutes\.
 To use Amazon EC2 Auto Scaling effectively, configure triggers that are appropriate for your application, instance type, and service requirements\.
 You can scale based on several statistics including latency, disk I/O, CPU utilization, and request count\.

 ## Configuring Auto Scaling Triggers<a name="environments-cfg-autoscaling-triggers-console"></a>